murielsan/CUSTOM/README.md

 ### [Classic Machine Learning](data_preparation/03.-%20classic_ML_classification.ipynb)

-In the previous step we saved the y truth  of every record as a binary list of 10 elements (i.e: [0 1 0 0 0 0 0 0 0 0]) which is compatible with neural networks but not with sklearn, therefore, we need to tranform our 10 elements list into a value, which will be the number of the class (Audioset classes are labeled with a number, please refer to the [csv file](http://storage.googleapis.com/us_audioset/youtube_corpus/v1/csv/class_labels_indices.csv)).
+In the previous step we saved the y truth  of every record as a binary list of 10 elements (i.e: [0 1 0 0 0 0 0 0 0 0]) which is compatible with neural networks but not with sklearn, therefore we need to tranform our 10 elements list into a value, which will be the number of the class (Audioset classes are labeled with a number, please refer to the [csv file](http://storage.googleapis.com/us_audioset/youtube_corpus/v1/csv/class_labels_indices.csv)).

 As the dataset is not well balanced, we've used cross validation and StratifiedKFold strategy to split the dataset in different sets.
 The accuracy of the different algorithms tested is as follows: